OWASP/samm/Website/content/faq.md

 keywords = ["FAQ","How do I","questions","what if"]
 +++

 This document is work in progress.
 It grows with your questions and your feedback.
-You can always [contact us here](/contact/) or use our [Slack channel](https://owasp.slack.com/messages/C0VF1EJGH).
+You can always reach out through our [contact form](/contact/) or our [Slack channel](https://owasp.slack.com/messages/C0VF1EJGH).

+{{< centered-image-small  "/img/pages/question.png" "question">}}

 ### Do I need a 1 out of 1 rating for maturity level 1 before working on level 2?